mongodb-developer/AtlasForms/README.md

   - Pre Operation Trigger - allows cancellation or modification.
   - Read (Field Based)
   - Update (Field Based)

+- *Picklists* (Key feature) (John)
+  - Picklist Config?
+  - Picklist Determination

-- *Make it look nicer*
+- ~~*Make it look nicer*~~~
-- Mobile Layout CSS/swipes

 - Error Handling review, Refactor, lint,tidy code
-- Basic Import
-- DocTypeSchema should be in doctype record

-*** MVP ish at this point ***

 - All Strings in a consts class, inc errors and fieldnames
+-
+- Basic Import (Luce)
+  - Ask for db.collection, Name, URL, Fields for Listview on form
+  - Empty existing if it exists (use $out in aggregation)
+  - Load the data
+  - May have 16MB limit for now!
+  -
+- ~~DocTypeSchema should be in doctype record~~

+- Range Queries
+- Fuzzy (Atlas) Search

+- Linking
+  - Follow Links
+  - Add Links

+*** V1 at this point for reInvent ***

+- Mobile Layout CSS/swipes

 - Listview
   - Choose Columns from Cient

 - FormView
-    - Better Layout (Will be an ongoing battle)
+    - ~~Better Layout (Will be an ongoing battle)~~
     - Formview rememeber personal layout changes
     - Controls
       - ~~Numbers~~
       - boolean support (button/box)
       - Constraints & Validation
         - On submit and on Change (Download JS to client??)
-      - *Picklists* (Key feature)
-          - Picklist Config?
-          - Picklist Determination

     - Date Only Chooser

-- Range Queries
-- Fuzzy (Atlas) Search
 - Printing (Stylesheet)

-- Linking andd following links

-*** V1 at this point for reInvent ***

 - Charts?
 - Acessability